dumbie/CtrlUI/Readme.txt

 If you appreciate my project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

 | Changelog
+v1.50.5.0 (15-January-2021)
+- You can now separately set left and right trigger rumble strength.
+* Miscellaneous application improvements and fixes.

 v1.50.4.0 (13-January-2021)
 - Added controller custom led color support.
-* Miscellaneous application improvements and fixes.

 v1.50.0.0 (25-December-2020)
 - Added controller motion gyroscope DSU client support.